“What the fuck?” Holly bolted up in her bedroll, woken by the sound of jangling gear.

 Holly saw red; she had the vague impression of her arm pumping up and down, riddling Estilian full of knife-wounds.
-She heard herself scream again and again, but each one sounded faint and disconnected, as if they were coming from a great distance.
+She heard herself scream again and again, but it sounded faint and disconnected, as if it was coming from a great distance.
 After a seeming eternity, her psyche reconnected with her murderous body; she could feel her chest heaving, her mind racing, her limbs shaking.

 “What…what…” She turned her hands up and stared at her palms.
-The moon gleamed off their bloody surfaces.
+The moon gleamed off their bloody flats.

 Her strength left her.
-She dropped to her knees in the hardscrabble wasteland.
+She dropped to her knees\.

 “I can’t…I can’t…”